elysiajs/documentation/docs/essential/handler.md

 - type narrowing for error handling using End-to-end type safety (Eden)

 ## set.status
-Set a default status code if not provided by.
+Set a default status code if not provided.

 It's recommended to use in a plugin that only only need to return a specific status code while allowing user to return a custom value for example, HTTP 201/206 or 403/405 etc.